TasticHacks/Contra80s/README.md

 		* <img src="images/Mesen-EnableHDPacks-1.png" width="40%">
 	* Other Settings - Recommended:
 		* Remove Sprite limit, see `Settings -> NES -> Video -> Misc`
+			*	Reduces sprite flickering that can happen
 		* :video_game: `Settings -> NES -> Input`, configure your gaming controller if needed
+		* Aspect Ratio = No Stretching
+			*	Contra was made to be played in 4:3 aspect ration, it looks a little weird when you try to stretch it.
 <br>